FelixLuciano/mini-imdb/README.md

         ```
 3. Fill the `.env` file with the actual acees credentials to your database.

+4. Connect [MySQL Workbench](https://www.mysql.com/products/workbench) into the server and run the [`sql/schema.sql`](sql/schema.sql) script to create the `mini_imdb` database.

-4. To start the server with auto-reload, run the following command:
+5. To start the server with auto-reload, run the following command:
     ```sh
     uvicorn src:app --reload
     ```

-4. See the docs at [localhost:8000/docs](http://localhost:8000/docs).
+6. See the docs at [localhost:8000/docs](http://localhost:8000/docs).

 ## Authors